 No matter where you decide to put your money, successful investing is not about picking the next hot investment.
 It’s about holding the right assets for your situation and holding them for the correct amount of time.
 This is not as exciting as picking the next winner but it is a good way to attain financial goals.

 Past performance is no guarantee of future performance.
 We know this when we look at different performances around the world.
 In 2008, Wes Carr was our idol.
 Our IDOL Australia!
-We idolised him so much that he felt the show ruined his name, so he no longer performs under it and is now known as Buffalo Tales.
+We idolised him so much that he felt the show ruined his name, so he no longer performs under it and is now performs under the name Buffalo Tales.

 We lost.
 But that didn’t mean that Bangladesh would win their next game against Australia.
 The Aussies won by 10 wickets in just 19 overs (if you’re not a cricket fan, get a life, because that’s about as big a flogging as you’re ever likely to see).